evelyn-gius/evelyn-gius.github.io/content/en/_index.md

 2006-2019: Research associate at the Interdisciplinary Center for Narratology and at the Institute of German Studies at the University of Hamburg, project as principle investigator in a cross-university research consortium starting in 2017.
 Also, birth of my children (2009, 2015), completion of my Ph.D. with a dissertation on the narrative structure of conflict narratives ([published]( https://doi.org/10.1515/9783110422405) in 2015 in the Narratologia series by De Gruyter), and guest professership for Digital Philology at the University of Würzburg in the summer term of 2018.

-Since ummer term 2019 professorship for Digital Philology at the Technical University of Darmstadt.
+Since summer term 2019 professorship for Digital Philology at the Technical University of Darmstadt.

 ## Further Information